Mind Over Motion CME | Sports Psychology & Psychiatry for the Clinician

 $97

-• APA CE, ASWB ACE, and NATABOC Category A CEUs
+• AAPA Category 1 CME, APA CE, ASWB ACE Clinical, NATABOC Category A, IPCE

 • 3 self-paced modules (~3.5 hrs total)